After some consultation, we've changed the direction of our website designs to better promote our services and make it easier for potential clients.

 Over at Domin8 Media we used a different arrangement to structure the services.

-The great example of this is our "Social Media Videography" -where we can be really target those after a specific type of video.
+The great example of this is our "Social Media Videography" - where we can really target those after a specific type of video.

 This was really beneficial in terms of providing tailored information around the types of videos, what's included, what the process usually looks like, as well as costs.